ngehlert/developapa/content/blog/angular-singleton-service/index.md

 > The router adds the lazy module's providers and the providers of its imported NgModules to this child injector.

 Taken from the [Angular documentation](https://angular.io/guide/ngmodule-faq#why-is-a-service-provided-in-a-lazy-loaded-module-visible-only-to-that-module).
-To put into other words.
+To put in other words.
 If you have a service, lets call it `ExampleService` that is being declared in our `ExampleModule`
 ```typescript
 @NgModule({
   providers: [ExampleService]